 Alumni Award Nomination Form Past Alumni Awards

-Minnesota State University Moorhead will recognize outstanding alumni and service recipient at the Distinguished Alumni & Outstanding Service Celebration Thursday, Oct.
-4, 2018 in the Comstock Memorial Union Ballroom.
+Minnesota State University Moorhead will recognize outstanding alumni and donors at the Night of Distinction: Distinguished Alumni, Service and Donor Celebration Thursday, Oct.
+3, 2019 in the Comstock Memorial Union Ballroom.
+Please click below to register for this year's event and choose your meal choices.

 Outstanding Service Award